joshuaduffy/dota2api/docs/source/responses.rst

         [leagues]
         {
             description     - Description of the league
-            itemdef         - ?
-            leagueid        - Unique league ID
+            itemdef         - ID for an item associated with the tournament leagueid        - Unique league ID
-            name            - name of the league
+            name            - Name of the league
             tournament_url  - League website information
         }
     }

 ***********************
 get_live_league_games()